To display the CyberGhost settings, first open the side menu.

 - Hotspot Protection: If enabled, CyberGhost detects new Hotspots and performs one of the following possible reactions, separately defined for secure (password-protected) and insecure (free, public) networks:

-- Always ask for protection: The user will be asked for the type of reaction every time the respective network type will be entered.
+- Ask: The user will be asked for the type of reaction every time a Wi-Fi network will be entered.

-- Always protect automatically: A VPN connection will be initiated automatically with the last valid settings every time this network type will be entered.
+- Start automatically: A VPN connection will be initiated automatically with the last valid settings every time a Wi-Fi network will be entered.

-- Disable protection: CyberGhost will disable a current protection, if a network of this type will be entered.
+- Stop automatically: CyberGhost will disable a current protection, if a Wi-Fi network will be entered.

 Use random port to connect: This option allows CyberGhost to establish connections through randomly chosen ports (which will be changed with each new connection), instead of a fixed port that makes it easy for providers to slow down or block CyberGhost connections.
 The used port range can be changed anytime if needed.
 All ports are secured internally by Firewall rules.